Andrew10x/SelfAssessment/Skills/Programming.md

   - code block: 🖐️ used
   - conditions: 🖐️ used
   - loops: 🖐️ used
-  - assignment
+  - assignment: 🎓 known
-  - regular expression
+  - regular expression: 🖐️ used
   - interface: 🖐️ used
-  - contract
+  - contract: 👂 heard
   - module: 🖐️ used
   - call stack
 - Functions